Office of Economic Development & Supplier Diversity

-FCPS serves more than 42,000 students with nearly 6,000 employees and an operating budget of $487 million.
+FCPS serves more than 40,000 students with some 7,000 employees and an operating budget of almost $600 million.
 On average, the district spends about $100 million a year on goods and services, professional services, and construction projects.
 Because of the district's size and impact on our community, the Fayette County Board of Education voted unanimously in 2010 to create a position focused on economic development and supplier diversity, and thus this office champions three causes:

 - The economic development and growth of Lexington and the Commonwealth;

 - Supplier diversity and the growth and development of minority, women, and veteran-owned businesses and connecting those businesses with opportunities in FCPS;

 - Workforce development issues that connect FCPS and its students with career opportunities.

 As the second-largest employer in Lexington, FCPS knows how it spends the money entrusted by taxpayers has a far-reaching effect on the greater economic development of the entire community.
 Because of the district’s commitment to equity and inclusion, the school board has set a goal that not less than 12 percent of the total value of a construction contract, 11 percent of goods and services, and 14 percent of professional services be contracted to minority, women, and veteran business enterprises (MWVBEs).